Ayenbite of Inwyt

-The Ayenbite of Inwyt —also Aȝenbite (Agenbite) of Inwit; literally, the "again-biting of inner wit," or the Remorse (Prick) of Conscience is the title of a confessional prose work written in a Kentish dialect of Middle English.
+The Ayenbite of Inwyt, also written as Aȝenbite of Inwit (lit. 'again-biting of inner wit') or the Remorse (Prick) of Conscience is the title of a confessional prose work written in a Kentish dialect of Middle English.

-Rendered from the French original, one supposes by a "very incompetent translator," it is generally considered more valuable as a record of Kentish pronunciation in the mid-14th century than exalted as a work of literature.
+Rendered from the French original, one supposes by a "very incompetent translator", it is generally considered more valuable as a record of Kentish pronunciation in the mid-14th century than exalted as a work of literature.

 Origins and content

 The Ayenbite is a translation of the French Somme le Roi (also known as the Book of Vices and Virtues), a late 13th-century treatise on Christian morality; the popularity of this latter text is demonstrated by the large number of surviving copies.
 The subject-matter is treated primarily allegorically; for example, the seven deadly sins are identified with the seven heads of the Beast of the Apocalypse.